mendix/docs/content/refguide/mindsphere/mindsphere-development-considerations.md

 ### 7.1 Control through MindSphere APIs

-The Authorization HTTP Header (see DS_MindSphereAccessToken in the [Microflows](/developerportal/deploy/deploying-to-mindsphere#microflows) section of *Siemens Mindsphere – deployment*) which is passed for every MindSphere API call ensures that the user can only obtain data which is authorized to them via their tenant.
+The Authorization HTTP Header (see DS_MindSphereAccessToken in the [Microflows](mindsphere-module-details#microflows) section of *MindSphere Module Details*) which is passed for every MindSphere API call ensures that the user can only obtain data which is authorized to them via their tenant.

 ### 7.2 Control within a Mendix app